AEADataEditor/Upload-to-Zenodo/README.md

 - File `run_script.py` does the following:
     1. Finds all files with a certain extension in a directory.
     2. Uploads them to `Zenodo` using their API.

-    3. Generates a log file `error_log.txt` in the root directory to note any errors encountered from the Zenodo server.
+- The code is platform agnostic, used in production on Linux.
+Previous versions worked on Windows, but this version has not been tested.

-- The code is platform agnostic, tested on Windows, and used in production on Linux.
+> This version is compatible with the Zenodo API released in October 2023.

 ## Prepare

 Review `run_script.py` to verify that it does what you think it does.
-In particular, verify the hard-coded parameters in lines 24 and 29 (see NOTES).

 The code can be downloaded to anywhere on your system.
 The first argument is the path to where the data files are.